Angélica María

 Angélica María Hartman Ortiz (born September 27, 1944) is a Mexican singer and actress.
 Referred to as "La Novia de México" ("Mexico's Sweetheart"), she began her career as a child actress in films of the Golden Age of Mexican cinema, such as Pecado (1951), Una mujer decente (1951), and Mi esposa y la otra (1952).
 During the 1960s, she rose to prominence as a teen idol through her roles in films and telenovelas, concurrently launching a successful music career.
 Her recordings of compositions by Armando Manzanero established her as a popular singer of rock and roll and pop ballads, with hit songs including the Billboard Hot Latin Tracks top 40-singles "El hombre de mi vida", "Reina y cenicienta", "Prohibido", and "El taconazo".

-She has received numerous accolades for her contributions to music, film, and television, including a Latin Grammy Lifetime Achievement Award, three Premios TVyNovelas, two Ariel Awards (including the Golden Ariel), and a star on the Hollywood Walk of Fame.
+María has received numerous accolades for her contributions to music, film, and television, including a Latin Grammy Lifetime Achievement Award, three Premios TVyNovelas, two Ariel Awards (including the Golden Ariel), and a star on the Hollywood Walk of Fame.

+Life and career

-Early life
+1944–1949: Early life

 Born in 1944 in New Orleans, Louisiana, Angélica María is the daughter of American entrepreneur Arnold Hartman and theater producer Angélica de Jesús Ortiz Sandoval.
 Following her parents' divorce when she was five years old, María moved to Mexico City with her mother.

-Early career
+1949–1956: Golden Age of Mexican Cinema

 Her mother's sister, Yolanda Ortiz, introduced little Angélica to the Mexican Cinema when Gregorio Wallerstein, a movie producer, was looking for a boy for his next movie.
 Angélica told the producer, "Give me a haircut and I'm that boy".
 Charmed by the girl, he let her into his audition.
 She got the role in the movie Pecado ("Sin").
-Soon afterwards, she worked on, Una Mujer Decente ("A Decent Woman"), La Hija de la Otra ("The Daughter of the Mistress"), Los Amantes ("The Lovers"), Fierecilla (Little Beast), Sígueme, Corazón ("Follow Me, Sweetheart").
+Soon afterwards, she worked on Una Mujer Decente ("A Decent Woman"), La Hija de la Otra ("The Daughter of the Mistress"), Los Amantes ("The Lovers"), Fierecilla (Little Beast), and Sígueme, Corazón ("Follow Me, Sweetheart").
 She obtained the Ariel award for her role in Mi Esposa y la Otra ("My Wife and the Mistress") when she was 6.
-She also performed in her first fotonovela Rayito del Sol ("Little Sunray").
+She also performed in her first fotonovela Rayito del Sol ("Little Ray of Sunshine").
 She sang in her two next movies, 2 Caras Tiene el Destino ("Destiny Has Two Faces") and Los Gavilanes (The Hawks) with superstar Pedro Infante, who told her she would be a great actress, because she spoke with her eyes, as he did.

-Teen idol
+In 1955, Rita Macedo offered her a role in the play La mala semilla (The Bad Seed), which would be the first of a series of plays she was involved with while she filmed.